A deterministic Kaczmarz algorithm for solving linear systems: Introduction

-Due to the tight bound obtained in \cite{strohmer2009randomized}, to further improve the convergence rate of randomized Kaczmarz method, the idea of parallelism was used, such as in \cite{richtarik2020stochastic,necoara2019faster,moorman2021randomized}.
-The basic idea is to use multiple rows at each step of iteration.
-One simple version (known as block randomized Kaczmarz method) is given by \be \x_{k+1} = \x_k + \alpha_k \sum_{i\in Q_k} w_i \frac{b_{i} -A_{i}^T\x_k}{\|A_{i}\|^2} A_{i} , \ee where the weights $w_i\in[0,1]$ satisfy $\sum_i w_i = 1$ and $\alpha_k \in (0,2)$.
-The multiset $Q_k$ is a collection of row indices such that $i$ is put into it with probability $\|A_i^T\|^2/\|A\|_F^2$.
-It was shown (e.g., in \cite{moorman2021randomized}) that the rate of convergence of block randomized Kaczmarz method can be reduced to quadratic in the condition number $\kappa = \|A\|\|A^+\|$ of $A$.
-This method was recently used in \cite{shao-montanaro21} to give the currently best quantum-inspired classical algorithm for solving linear equations.
-Despite the above work, there are many other work that aim to accelerate or generalize the (randomized) Kaczmarz method, for example see \cite{eldar2011acceleration,gower2019adaptive,jiao2017preasymptotic,needell2014paved,needell2014stochastic,zouzias2013randomized,needell2015randomized,yaniv2021selectable,steinerberger2021quantile,jarman2021randomized,xiang2017randomized,wu2020projected,shao2020row}.
+To further \cs{improve the efficiency} of the randomized Kaczmarz method, the idea of parallelism was used, such as in \cite{richtarik2020stochastic,necoara2019faster,moorman2021randomized}.
+The basic idea is to use multiple rows in each step of the iteration. \cs{This will increase the cost of each step of the iteration.
+But it can reduce the number of iterations as expected.} One simple version (known as randomized block Kaczmarz method \cite{moorman2021randomized}) is \be \x_{k+1} = \x_k + \alpha_k \sum_{i\in Q_k} w_i \frac{b_{i} -A_{i}^{\TT}\x_k}{\|A_{i}\|^2} A_{i} , \ee where the weights $w_i\in[0,1]$ satisfy $\sum_i w_i = 1$, and $\alpha_k \in (0,2)$.
+The multiset $Q_k$ is a collection of row indices such that $i$ is put into it with probability $\|A_i\|^2/\|A\|_F^2$.
+It was shown (e.g., in \cite{moorman2021randomized}) that \cs{the number of iterations} of this randomized block Kaczmarz method is quadratic in the condition number of $A$ \cs{when $\#(Q_k)= \lceil \|A\|_F^2/\|A\|^2 \rceil$.
+Although the overall complexity does not change theoretically, it usually works very well in practice.} This method was recently used in \cite{shao-montanaro21} to give the currently best quantum-inspired classical algorithm for solving linear equations. \cs{In addition to} the above work, there are many studies aimed at accelerating or generalizing the (randomized) Kaczmarz method, for example, see \cite{eldar2011acceleration,gower2019adaptive,jiao2017preasymptotic,needell2014paved,needell2014stochastic,zouzias2013randomized,needell2015randomized,yaniv2021selectable,jarman2021randomized,xiang2017randomized,wu2020projected,shao2020row}.